The New Tesla: The Elon Musk Medicine Show

 The fact is, solar, wind and hydro are here to stay as "free" energy sources, but how we make best use of them is still evolving, and the number one mistake in solving the problem is to attempt to make the sources of energy greener without making the uses of energy greener, and reconsidering all options.
 So, what matters is to look at the whole energy economy of my house, which is a real asset, and my car, but keep them separate from one another.
 For the most part, a car is a consumer durable, and not really an asset, so linking the two is not appropriate from an analytical standpoint.
 Yet that is what Tesla tries to sell us on, and it is outright misleading.
 First you need to figure out which energy retrofit adds the most value to your property, and then (maybe) you could figure out if you have the ability to generate excess power for a car.
 If not, you will be fueling your car from the grid, or perhaps from hydrogen (see below).

 From a pure value standpoint the biggest gains are enabled by efficiency, and it needs to be considered in conjunction with potential for on-site generation.
 SPV (Solar PV) has been overmarketed with incentives, which has clouded its optimal use, and other solutions have been under-represented.
 Not only that, but we are now seeing a radically new and more competitive solar model about to enter the market (below).
-Minisplits and air source heat pumps are sometimes being over-marketed relative to water- and ground-source heat pumps.
+Mini-splits and air source heat pumps are sometimes being over-marketed relative to water- and ground-source heat pumps.
 Right now, the whole heat pump market is facing the loss of tax incentives, which threatens to continue the irrational advantage for SPV.
 But with proper capital budgeting, many times heat pumps are still financially superior.
 Fads all around have gotten in the way of financially and economically sound solutions.
 The TPO (Third Party Owned) solar model from SolarCity and others is falling out of favor, and it is also threatened by rising interest rates because it relies on stretching payments to artificially "beat" your utility bill.

 Retrofitting must start with examining the sources and uses of your energy household, and examining every option in light of maximizing property values and minimizing entropy.
 Intelligent solutions all involve up to 50%, or even more of the solution to come from efficiency and including passive thermal solutions, and the rest can come from renewable solutions in various forms.
 The mistake of the current solar-as-a-silver-bullet marketing is that the solar sellers simply tend to oversell panels, for they have no interest in reducing your electrical demand, just like utilities don't naturally support efficiency (only with appropriate incentives, they do).
 Lastly, we should not lose sight of the potential for a hydrogen economy of the future either.